 Weekends and holidays at any of the NC ski resorts are much more crowded than weekdays.
 If you can swing it, come during a weekday for more room and less waiting.

-Note: Getting fitted for gear can take a while, especially on busy days.
+Once you arrive at the park, you’ll pick up your rentals — clothing and gear.
+Allow time for this!
+Getting fitted for gear can take awhile, especially on busy days.
 Each set of skis has to be calibrated to the individual, so it’s a personalized fit every time.
 Allow at least an hour to get your gear and get fitted.
-That means if you plan to be on the slopes skiing at 10 am, you’ll need to arrive at the mountain no later than 9 am to keep your schedule.

 APPALACHIAN SKI MOUNTAIN BLOWING ROCK NC SESSIONS